bi3mer/cs6140_final_project/README.md

 ## Results

-- [notebooks/build_models.ipynb](notebooks/build_models.ipynb) trains models and shows error rates.
+- [build_models.ipynb](build_models.ipynb) trains models and shows error rates.
-- [notebooks/analysis.ipynb](notebooks/analysis.ipynb) contains results from analysis like word clouds, most viewed channels, and more.
+- [analysis.ipynb](analysis.ipynb) contains results from analysis like word clouds, most viewed channels, and more.
-- [notebooks/model_analysis.ipynb](notebooks/model_analysis.ipynb) runs an analysis on the best performing model with techniques like LIME and more.
+- [model_analysis.ipynb](model_analysis.ipynb) runs an analysis on the best performing model with techniques like LIME and more.